Usage

 What add does:

-add inspects the installed binary with go version -m -json to confirm it was installed with Go tooling and to extract the embedded module path.
-The module path must resolve to a github.com/<owner>/<repo> repository.
+add inspects the installed binary with go version -m -json to confirm it was installed with Go tooling and to extract its module and command package paths.

 install

-Installs a binary from GitHub using go install and registers it with gogitup in a single step.
+Installs a Go binary and registers it with gogitup in a single step.
+Existing GitHub owner/repo inputs remain supported, and full Go command package paths can also be used.

 | Name | Required | Default | Description |